Universality for two-dimensional critical cellular automata: Outline of the proof

 There are several complications that occur while bounding the probabilities of such crossings.
 Consider first vertical crossings, and note that, since $\alpha(u^*) \geq \alpha + 1$, we have either $\min\big\{ \alpha^+(u^*),\alpha^-(u^*) \big\} \geq \alpha + 1$, or

 and similarly for $-u^*$.
 Since the former case is much easier to handle, let us assume in this sketch that~\eqref{eq:unbal:driftcase} holds.
-(In this case we say the model `exhibits drift'.)
+If $u \in \{u^*,-u^*\}$ and $\max\{ \alpha^+(u), \alpha^-(u) \} = \infty$, then we call $u$ a \emph{drift direction}, and if either $u^*$ or $-u^*$ is a drift direction, then we say that the model \emph{exhibits drift}.

 For concreteness, suppose that $\alpha^-(u^*) = \infty$ and $\alpha^+(u^*) = 1$.
 Since we have a pair $\{u^*,-u^*\}$ of opposite stable directions, we may partition the droplet $D$ into many smaller sub-droplets of the same width, and bound the probability that each is vertically crossed (possibly with help from above and below) independently, since these events depend on disjoint sets of infected sites.
 In order to bound these crossing probabilities, we need several new ideas.
 First, we need a method of controlling the range of the $\U$-bootstrap process assisted by a half-plane.
 We achieve this by introducing (in Section~\ref{se:iceberg}) a third algorithm for approximating the closure of a set of sites, which we call the `$u$-iceberg algorithm'.
 Second, we need a close-to-best-possible bound for the probability that certain smaller sub-droplets are internally spanned (following~\cite{BBM3D}, we call these sub-droplets `savers').
 In order to obtain such a bound, we induct on the size of the droplet being crossed.
+(This means the proof for vertical crossings at a given scale depends on us having obtained sufficiently strong bounds for both vertical and horizontal crossings at the scale below.)
 Finally, we need to deal with the `stretched geometry' of drift models; we do so by introducing a family of norms (the `$u$-norms') that compress this geometry until it resembles Euclidean space, and we also introduce a new concept of (`weak') connectedness; see Sections~\ref{se:range} and~\ref{se:crossings} respectively for the details.